Michael Gould

 Perverse Verse

 Perverse Verse, short poems, previously published and new.
 Humorous (often black) yet reflective.
 Poetry from someone outside the mainstream of contemporary poetry (outside academia).
-It will appeal to baby boomers, the hip general and literate reader and lovers of wordplay.
-To be released in February 2026 (Umbrella Books).
+It will appeal to the hip general and literate reader and lover of wordplay.
+To be released in February 2026 (self-published by Umbrella Books, Wellington).